ccoombsesmail/TeePublicCodeChallenge/README.md

   Adding a product to the HashMap is O(2^O)

-  If the number of product options categories exceeds ~ 20, the processing could begin to take a while.
+  If the number of product option categories for a single product type exceeds ~ 20 (which seems unlikely), the processing could begin to take a while, and a better solution may be required.
+Even so, the processing of the JSON file is a one time operation after which the HashMap is free to be accessed in O(1) time to return the remaining options.